 - 3.1 Identify barriers to communication (Level 2 Diploma in Care, Communication in care settings)

-- 3.2 Demonstrate how to reduce barriers to communication in different ways (Level 2 Diploma in Care, Communication in care settings)
+- 3.2 Identify barriers to effective communication (Level 3 Diploma in Adult Care, Promote communication in care settings)

 Barriers to communication are obstacles that impede effective communication.

 To communicate well, it is important that you have an awareness of some common barriers and how you might remove or reduce them.

 The list below covers several communication barriers.
 In the next section, we will demonstrate ways that barriers to communication may be overcome.